kidist-amde/ddro/README.md

 * **β**: Temperature-like factor controlling sensitivity.
 * $\sigma$: Sigmoid function, to map scores to \[0,1] preference space

-Encourage the model to rank relevant docid⁺ higher than non-relevant docid⁻  :
+Encourage the model to rank relevant docid⁺ higher than non-relevant docid⁻:

 <!-- $$
 \boxed{